 – Hitler’s Political Testament, dictated just hours before his death on April 29, 1945, wherein he spelled out once again how he had tried to avoid the war, and blamed Jewish agitators for the refusal of other nations to accept his peace offers;

 – Hermann Göring’s final letter—from this death cell in Nuremberg—to Winston Churchill, in which he blamed the latter’s warmongering on behalf of “Jewish Bolsheviks” for the conflict; and

-– An extract from The Forrestal Diaries, in which the US Secretary of State William Forrestal quotes British Prime Minister Neville Chamberlain as complaining that “the world Jews” have forced England into the war.
+– An extract from The Forrestal Diaries, in which the US Secretary of the Navy James Forrestal quotes British Prime Minister Neville Chamberlain as complaining that “the world Jews” have forced England into the war.

 Fully reset and illustrated throughout with 22 rare photographs and reproductions of original documents.

 About the author: Dr. Friedrich Stieve (1884—1966) was Germany’s foremost diplomatic historian of the first half of the twentieth century.
 He obtained his PhD in history at Heidelberg university, and during the First World War served as press attaché at the German Embassy Stockholm.
 From 1928 to 1932 he served as the German Ambassador in Riga, Latvia.
 And then from 1932 to 1939 served as the first head of the Cultural Policy Department of the Foreign Office.
 From 1933 to 1936 he was also Head of the Archives of the Political Archive of the Foreign Office.